 Georgios S. Stamatakos is Research Professor of Analysis and Simulation of Biological Systems and their Interaction with Electromagnetic Radiation at the Institute of Communication and Computer Systems (ICCS), School of Electrical and Computer Engineering (SECE), National Technical University of Athens (NTUA).
-He is also a Visiting Professor at the Medical School, University of Saarland (Medizinische Fakultät, Universität des Saarlandes), Germany.
+He has also been a Visiting Professor at the Medical School, University of Saarland (Medizinische Fakultät, Universität des Saarlandes), Germany, (1 Jul. - 15 Sept 2019).
 From 2016 to 2019 he was a Visiting Professor at SECE, NTUA.
 G. Stamatakos is the Founder and the Director of the In Silico Oncology and In Silico Medicine Group of ICCS-SECE-NTUA (www.in-silico-oncology.iccs.ntua.gr).

 He holds a Diploma (MSc) degree in electrical engineering from NTUA, an MSc degree in bioengineering from the University of Strathclyde, Glasgow, UK, and a Ph.D. degree in physics (biophysics) from NTUA.
 He has also been a postdoctoral fellow in medical technology at ICCS-NTUA as a National Grant Foundation (IKY) grant recipient.

 Ηe has published more than 160 articles in international peer reviewed journals, conference proceedings and scientific books (including book chapters).